How to Verify Android and iOS App Integrity in CI/CD

 The purpose of the App Integrity and Structure Scan is to authenticate the integrity of mobile apps and safeguard them against potential security threats.
 It aims to identify and neutralize attack vectors, such as unknown or malicious URLs, within the app.
 Additionally, the scan ensures that the app has not been altered or compromised with malicious elements.

 The App Integrity and Structure Scan is a key component of the Appdome Mobile Security Suite, automatically activated for every application uploaded to the Appdome platform.
 This scan meticulously reviews the app’s composition, data structure, data elements, and communication paths.
-Its primary focus is to assess and validate the structural integrity of mobile applications.
+Its primary focus is to assess and verify the structural integrity of mobile applications.
 This includes ensuring that the app is built and packaged correctly, and that its internal elements and communication pathways are secure and authentic.

 Appdome account (create a free Appdome account here)